aws-samples/aws-batch-comp-infrastructure-sample/README.md

 Successful builds will create a Docker container that is stored in ECR.
 If a build is successful, you should see a container image in ECR.
 To verify a build was successful, navigate to ECR and check to see whether a container was created.

+Although the build process usually succeeds, Docker is now sometimes limiting how much we can pull images in Codebuild.
+If this happens, you may have to build your container locally and push it manually.

+To do this, go into your AWS console in the ECR service: [console.aws.amazon.com/ecr](console.aws.amazon.com/ecr).
+Click on the repository with your project name and then in the top right corner, click the "View push commands" button.

+Follow the instructions here to manually push your container image.

 If you encounter difficulties with the debugging process, please email us at: [sv-comp-2021@amazon.com](mailto:sv-comp-2021@amazon.com) and we will walk you through the process.

 ## Building the ECS cluster that will run the solver